 Stat: 3,500 injuries, nine deaths since 1985

-Parents should be careful not to leave a “dead” button battery within a child’s reach when putting a new battery in a device.
-Even a dead battery still has enough of a residual charge to cause the same sort of burn, Litovitz explains.
+Parents should be careful not to leave a “dead” button battery within a child’s reach when replacing a battery in a device.
+Litovitz explains that even a dead battery retains enough residual charge to cause the same burn.

 #3 – Shredders: The Home Office is No Place for Kids